Dalian Wanda first-half revenue jumps, propelled higher by financial businesses

-SHANGHAI/HONG KONG China's Dalian Wanda Group said on Thursday that first-half revenue surged 12 percent, with revenue from its financial businesses showing particularly strong growth.
+SHANGHAI/HONG KONG (Reuters) - China's Dalian Wanda Group said on Thursday that first-half revenue surged 12 percent, with revenue from its financial businesses showing particularly strong growth.

 Wanda has been investing heavily in entertainment, leisure and financial businesses and the buying spree has drawn attention of Chinese regulators, who ordered lenders last month to assess exposure to overseas deals by Wanda, HNA Group, Anbang Insurance [ANBANG.UL] and Fosun (0656.HK).